 In years past, when your business bought qualifying equipment, it typically wrote it off a little at a time through depreciation.
 In other words, if your company spends $50,000 on a machine, it gets to write off (say) $10,000 a year for five years (these numbers are only meant to give you an example).

 Now, while it’s true that this is better than no write-off at all, most business owners would really prefer to write off the entire equipment purchase price for the year they buy it.

-And that’s exactly what Section 179 does – it allows your business to write off the entire purchase price of qualifying equipment for the current tax year.
+And that’s exactly what Section 179 does – it allows your business to write off the entire purchase price of qualifying equipment for the current tax year if it is acquired and installed during the same tax year, instead of the equipment cost being capitalized and depreciated over time.
 This has made a big difference for many companies (and the economy in general.)
 Businesses have used Section 179 to purchase needed equipment right now, instead of waiting.
-For most small businesses, the entire cost of qualifying equipment can be written-off on the 2020 tax return (up to $1,040,000).
+For most small businesses, the entire cost of qualifying equipment can be written-off on the 2023 tax return (up to $1,160,000).